SymfonyCasts/symfony7/sfcasts/outline/outline.md

   a specific form theme to a specific form in the template like we did before.

-# 11. Symfony form without mapped data class
+# 10. Symfony form without mapped data class
+- We're getting closer to the end of this short journey to Symfony forms
-- Now let's do something fun and practice working with Symfony forms
+- Now let's do something fun and practice more by working with Symfony forms
-- On the `/parts` we have a little search input
+- On the `/parts` page we have a little search input
+- Right now that's a hardcoded form
+- Even though using plain forms is totally OK in your project
-- Right now that's hardcoded form, but could we do the same using Symfony form?
+- Could we do the same using Symfony form?
-- You bet
+- You bet!
-- Even though using plain forms is totally OK in your project, we still can leverage Symfony forms in such cases too
+- We still can leverage Symfony forms in such cases too
-- We could simply leverage form builder in the controller and bypass creating a form type, that would be totally fine
+- We could simply leverage form builder in the controller and bypass creating a form type, that would be totally fine too
 - But let's go with the form type again - we will see more useful tricks with it
 - You know the drill
 - Run `symfony console make:form`
 - Name it `PartSearchType`
 - But this time we don't want to tie it to an entity or model - just leave it blank
-- Open the `PartSearchType.php`
+- Open the new `PartSearchType.php`
 - Replace `field_name` with `query` to match the current input name
 - Next, open `PartController::index()`
-- Create `$searchForm = $this->createForm(PartSearchType::class)`
+- And create `$searchForm = $this->createForm(PartSearchType::class)`
-- Pass search form to the template
+- Pass the search form var to the template
-- Render the form with `{{ form($searchForm) }}` below the hardcoded form
+- Inside template, render the form with simple `{{ form($searchForm) }}`
+  below the hardcoded form
+- I'm going to keep the legacy form for the reference for now
 ### Hiding form field label
+- Go to the browser and refresh
-- Nice, we have 2 input fields now
+- Nice, we have 2 input fields now!
-- The rendered field has label, let's hide it
+- The field in the new form has rendered label, let's hide it
 - Since the submit button, we know the trick!
 - We can render the field w/o the label, i.e. expand the form with `form_start()`/`form_end()`
-- And inside, instead of `form_row()` render the field with `form_widget()` that will render only the field w/o its label
+- And inside, instead of `form_row()` render the field with `form_widget()` that will render only the field w/o its label (and errors - we would need to remember rendering errors manually too)
-- But if we want to completely disable the label - there's a better solution
+- But if jsut we want to completely disable the label - there's a better solution
 - Back to the form type
-- Add `null, []`
+- Pass `null` for the type, and `[]` for options
-- Set `label` to `false`
+- Inside, set `label` to `false`
-- We can change it to any string we want here, but if we set it to `false` - it won't be rendered at all
+- We can change it to any string we want here, but if we set it to `false` - it won't be rendered at all - exactly what we need
 - And while we're here, let's also add `attr`
-- And inside set `placeholder` to `Search...`
+- Inside, set `placeholder` to `Search...` to match the legacy form
 - Below, add `class` and set CSS classes from the original input
+- I will go grab them from the template
 - Back to the website, refresh - now it looks exactly like the legacy field
 - Except for the Search icon, we will add it later
+- If you try to submit this form - it's sent, but via POST method
+- In the next chapter let's change the default POST method to GET as in the legacy form learn how to handle it properly in the controller

-### Submitting Form via GET HTTP Method
+# 11. Submitting Form via GET HTTP Method
 - Now we can send the form, but it's sent via POST by default
-- We want the search query to be in the URL, so let's change to GET
+- We want the search query to be in the URL, so let's change HTTP method to GET
 - In `setDefaults()` set `method` to `Request::METHOD_GET`
 - Which is just a fancy way to say a simple `GET` string
 - Try to send the form and... yes, we see the query parameters
+## Overriding Block Prefix for Cleaner Query Parameters
 - But oh, the query params are weird, don't we only have to see `query`?
 - Well, Symfony Forms, by default, sent as arrays, first of all, to avoid collisions
 - To make it "flat" and get rid of that form type prefix
 - Override `getBlockPrefix()`
 - And `return ''` inside
+## Disabling CSRF
-- Now if you send the form - here's our query... and CSRF `_token`
+- Now if you send the form - here's our query... and CSRF `_token`!
-- Usually, we don't need CSRF protection search, so let's disable it
+- Usually, we don't need CSRF protection for search, so let's disable it
-- In `setDefaults()`, add `'csrf_protection' => false`
+- Below in `setDefaults()`, add `'csrf_protection' => false`
 - Try again - perfect!
 Only the `query` arg now
-### The `required` field option
+## The `required` field option
 - The finishing touch - if I try to send an empty field, we hit HTML5 validation.
 That can be totally fine for your case, but I would like to allow an empty search form - it will mean no search query applied
-- In the `setDefaults()`, for the `form` tag we can add `novalidate` attribute
+- In the same `setDefaults()`, for the `form` tag we can add `novalidate` attribute
+- Better to do it for the whole form instead of a specific button, because you can also submit form by pressing `Enter` when inside the text field
 - And technically, it would skip the required validation
 - But the correct way - make the field optional instead of required
 - For the `query` field, set `required` to false
 - Try again - now we can send empty field which technically will just show the full list
-### Form handling and fetching form data
+## Form handling and fetching form data
-- Well, actually the filter works only because of legacy form logic
+- Well, actually the filter works only because of legacy form logic inside the controller
-- Now let's handle the new form
+- Now let's handle the new form the correct way
 - Actually, in this specific case it's totally fine to keep `$request->query->get('query')`
 - But while we're practicing Symfony Forms here - let's handle it the Form-Component way
 - First, I will comment out this `$query` to keep it for the reference
 - Below, add `$query = null;`
 - Next, do `$searchForm->handleRequest($request);`
-- Below check for `isSubmitted()` && `isValid()`
+- Below check for already known `isSubmitted()` && `isValid()`
-- Inside the `if` we can safely fetch the `query` value
+- Inside the `if`, we can safely fetch the `query` value
-- And we already know how to fetch the form data
+- And we already know how to fetch the form data for unmapped fields
 - Add `$query = $searchForm->get('query')->getData();`
+## Final Tweaks in the Template
 - Last but not least, in the template
 - Copy the `svg`
 - The `svg` was below the `input` field, but let's try to just